PhotoPay/photopay-android/README.md

 #### <a name="multipleMicroblinkSDKs"></a> When trying to build app, I get error "Unable to merge dex" and "Multiple dex files define XXX"

 This error happens when you try to integrate multiple Microblink SDKs into the same application.
 Multiple Microblink SDKs cannot be integrated into the same application, and there is no need for that because SDKs are organized in the way that each SDK is feature superset of the smaller SDK, except the `PDF417` SDK which is the smallest SDK.
-For example `BlinkID` SDK contains all features from the `BlinkInput` SDK.
-Relations between SDKs are: `PDF417` ⊆ `BlinkInput` ⊆ `BlinkID` ⊆ `PhotoPay`.

 #### <a name="unsatisfiedLinkError"></a> When my app starts, I get `UnsatisfiedLinkError`